15 Tourist Traps That Are Totally Not Worth the Effort

-Welcoming a whopping 20 million visitors into its heralded gates every year (that's 56,000 every day—the population of some small cities), a visit to Walt Disney World is akin to walking through Times Square in New York City during the height of the holiday season—not exactly for the faint of heart.
-Instead of dropping loads of money in an attempt to impress your family, venture instead to family-friendly parks like Hersheypark and Dollywood, where the tourists aren't as intimidating and the prices are more manageable.
+Welcoming a whopping 20 million visitors into its heralded gates every year (that's 56,000 every day—the population of some small cities), Walt Disney World is easily Florida's biggest attraction.
+But it's not exactly that magical when you're surrounded by screaming children and cheesy Mickey souvenirs.
+Instead of dropping loads of money in an attempt to impress your family, venture instead to family-friendly theme parks like Hersheypark and Dollywood, where the tourists aren't as intimidating and the prices are more manageable.

-Since you're barred from actually walking anywhere close to the stones, many agree that a simple drive by the famous rock formation is a better investment than actually forking over the money to see the famous Stonehenge from a distance.
-Not only that, but Stonehenge is in a more remote part of England, requiring a two and a half hour drive from London, meaning that you're investing much more than admission price ($25 per person) to see (and not even touch) this rock formation.
+Since you're barred from actually walking anywhere close to the stones, many agree that a simple drive by the famous rock formation is a better investment than actually forking over the money to glance Stonehenge from a distance.
+Not only that, but Stonehenge is in a more remote part of England, requiring a two-and-a-half-hour drive from London, meaning that you're investing much more than admission price ($25 per person) to see (and not even touch) this rock formation.

 Especially as somebody who has lived in New York City for the past three years, take it from me: there are so many other ways to spend your time in the Big Apple without having to deal with costumed swindlers and overpriced chain restaurants.
 For a true taste of New York City, head downtown, below 14th street, instead.
 (Greenwich Village is an ideal destination.)
 While you'll still have to contend with a crowd (it is New York, after all), you'll find more authentic eateries and park strolls than you could ever imagine.